KarimAlaswad/GradientWallpaper/README.md

 # Configuration
 In line (35-37) in Gradient.js, you can change the hue, saturation and lightness to include even wider color space but it tends to be more paler, this file ships with 100% saturation by default.

-To change the colorChangeInterval to change the speed of the color swap, in line 308 change e(this, "colorChangeInterval", 3000), // 3 seconds per color
+To change the speed of the color swap, in line 308 change e(this, "colorChangeInterval", 3000), // 3 seconds per color

 # Todo
 I might try to implement these configurations to be done through Lively GUI without changing it through the file.